nabla-c0d3/sslyze/docs/documentation/_sources/running-scan-commands.rst.txt

 All the available `ScanCommands` and corresponding `ScanResults` are described in :doc:`available-scan-commands`.

-As explained in :doc:`testing-connectivity`, a properly initialized `ServerConnectivityInfo` is needed in order to scan a server.
+As explained in :doc:`testing-connectivity`, a properly initialized `ServerConnectivityInfo` is needed before the corresponding server can be scanned.
 Then, SSLyze can run `ScanCommands` against this server either:

 * Sequentially using the `SynchronousScanner` class.
-* Concurrently using the `ConcurrentScanner` class; this class is slightly more complex to use, but is also a lot faster when running a lot of `ScanCommand` and/or scanning multiple servers.
+* Concurrently using the `ConcurrentScanner` class; this class is slightly more complex to use, but is also a lot faster when running a several `ScanCommand` and/or scanning multiple servers.

 Running Commands Sequentially